neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 1. Problem Statement:

-    - There are shorter and shorter development cycles in software development and the reuse of software can be a tool to aid in development and not to recreate systems that already exist.
+    - There are shorter and shorter development cycles in software development and the reuse of software can be a tool to aid in the development and not to recreate systems that already exist.

 2. Research Question(s):